-At CPAPmachines.ca, the number one asked question we get is would you recommend the AirSense 10 Auto or DreamStation Auto?
-Followed by, which one is better?
+At CPAPmachines.ca, the number one asked question we’re is: would we recommend the AirSense 10 Auto or DreamStation Auto?
+Which one is better?
 Which CPAP machine is right for me?

-Both machines make the top of our best seller’s list month after month.
-Today we will discuss some of the similarities and differences of both machines and hopefully help you decide which CPAP machine is right for you.
+Both machines sit at the top of our best seller’s list month after month.
+Today we will discuss some of the similarities and differences of both machines to hopefully help you decide which CPAP machine is right for you.

 The obvious difference between the two models are the design and profile of each machine.
-The AirSense 10 Auto comes in black and in an off white with floral design, (For Her) version.
-It encompasses a sleek, tall and slender profile where as the DreamStation Auto only comes in glossy white and has a shorter, wider profile.
+The AirSense 10 Auto comes in black or an off-white with floral design “For Her” version.
+It encompasses a sleek, tall and slender profile, whereas the DreamStation Auto only comes in glossy white and has a shorter, wider profile.

 From the CPAPmachines.ca clinical team.